end2endzone/win32Arduino/README.md

 # win32Arduino #

-win32Arduino is a Windows implementation (win32) of arduino functions.
+win32Arduino is a Windows/Linux implementation of arduino functions.
 It allows a developer to unit test an arduino library outside of the arduino platform.

 The library allows to easily unit test an arduino library using your testing framework of choice.
 For instance, the unit tests of win32Arduino library are executed using the [Google Test framework](http://github.com/google/googletest).